 - Create a target list of Commons (Appendix A)

-- Review public facing documentation of each Commons to extract benchmarking information (both KPIs and feature lists).
+- Each task group reviews public facing documentation of their assigned Commons to extract benchmarking information (both KPIs and feature lists) and reports back to the larger WG.

-- Review public facing documentation of recommendations and roadmaps from related communities to extract benchmarking information (Appendix B).
+- A separate task group reviews public facing documentation of recommendations and roadmaps from related communities to extract benchmarking information (Appendix B) and reports back to the larger WG.
 This evaluation phase will include an examination of the outputs from other RDA WGs and position papers available in the wider science infrastructure community, along with experiences gathered by the WG’s members.

 - Because benchmarking information may not be easily found in public documents we will conduct outreach to Commons representatives and related organizations to ask for additional feedback and information about benchmarks used by their community.
 This may include benchmarks already in use, as well as benchmarks that organizations feel would be useful but which are not yet implemented.

-- Synthesize and document the benchmarks into 2 deliverables, described below..
+- Synthesize and document the benchmarks into 3 deliverables, described below.

-We anticipate that the WG will create sub-working groups or task groups.
+There are multiple ways for the WG to create task groups.
 The WG will decide if they would rather define the task group according to the deliverables, creating a Commons Internal Benchmarking TG and a Commons External Benchmarking TG, or if they would rather subdivide according to a typology of the commons, for example with some members looking at pan-national, national, or domain specific commons, or by some other subdivision of labor.

 The WG will proceed according to the following schedule: